Olex2/Olex2Manual/Tasks/geometric_analysis_of_structures.md

 Under Tools | Chemical Tools you will find these useful general tools:
 - CHN Analysis calculates the expected CHN composition on the basis of the unit cell content.
 - Molecular Isotope Pattern
-- Molecular Volume – calculates the Molecular surface area and Mo-lecular volume of the current model.
+- Molecular Volume â€“ calculates the Molecular surface area and Mo-lecular volume of the current model.
 - Volume of Polyhedron around Selected Atom calculates the sum of the angles of the selected atom and the tetrahedron volume.
 This does not apply to terminal atoms.
 - Wrapping Box.
 Right-click on it and then select hide to delete it.